Menangle railway station

 Menangle railway station is a heritage-listed railway station located on the Main Southern line in the south-western Sydney settlement of Menangle, in the Wollondilly Shire local government area of New South Wales, Australia.
 The station opened on 1 July 1863.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 Platforms and services

-Menangle has two side platforms and is served by NSW TrainLink Southern Highlands Line trains travelling between Campbelltown and Moss Vale, with two weekend morning services to Sydney Central and limited evening services to Goulburn.
+Menangle has two side platforms and is served by Sydney Trains Southern Highlands Line trains travelling between Campbelltown and Moss Vale, with two weekend morning services to Sydney Central and limited evening services to Goulburn.